ehsaneftekhari/ModPower_Function/README.md

 = (10^1) mood 45 = 10
 ```

-stills seems too long :frowning_face:
-but it can be simply implemented! :grinning:
+seems too much calculation;:frowning_face: but not for cumputer, and it can be simply implemented! :grinning: